 - A. All orders or decrees in probate matters must be complete in themselves, in that they must set forth all matters actually passed on by the court, the relief granted, the names of persons, descriptions of property and/or amounts of money affected with the same particularity required of judgments in general civil matters.
-The introductory paragraph must include the subject of the hearing, the date, time, department number, judge's name, and names of the parties and attorneys who appeared and whether the appearance was in person, telephonic, or that the matter was preapproved and no appearance was necessary. - B. Probate orders must be drawn so that their general effect may be determined without reference to the petition on which they are based. - C. In no case may any material appear after the signature of the judge. - D. At least two lines of text must be included on the page containing the judge's signature. - E. While in orders settling accounts it is proper to use general language approving the account, the report, and the acts reflected therein, it is not sufficient in any order to recite merely that the petition as presented is granted. - F. Orders settling accounts must also contain a statement as to the balance of the estate on hand, specifically noting the amount of cash included in the balance. - Ğ. All orders for distribution must contain the following: - 1.
+The introductory paragraph must include the subject of the hearing, the date, time, department number, judge's name, and names of the parties and attorneys who appeared and whether the appearance was in person, telephonic, or that the matter was preapproved and no appearance was necessary. - B. Probate orders must be drawn so that their general effect may be determined without reference to the petition on which they are based. - C. In no case may any material appear after the signature of the judge. - D. At least two lines of text must be included on the page containing the judge's signature. - E. While in orders settling accounts it is proper to use general language approving the account, the report, and the acts reflected therein, it is not sufficient in any order to recite merely that the petition as presented is granted. - F. Orders settling accounts must also contain a statement as to the balance of the estate on hand, specifically noting the amount of cash included in the balance. - G. All orders for distribution must contain the following: - 1.
 A list of the assets on hand; - 2.
 The beneficiaries under the will or, in the event of intestacy, the heirs at law and their specific relationship to the decedent.
 The applicable terms of any assignment of interest, agreement for distribution, or decree determining interest must be fully set forth. - 3.
 The person or persons entitled to distribution of the assets.
 The applicable terms of any assignment of interest, agreement for distribution, or decree determining interest in an estate must be fully set forth; - 4.
-A distribution schedule describing each asset and setting forth charges against distributive shares with sufficient clarity to enable each distribute to determine the net distribution; - 5.
+A distribution schedule describing each asset and setting forth charges against distributive shares with sufficient clarity to enable each distributee to determine the net distribution; - 5.
 A provision setting forth the persons to whom any later discovered property is to be distributed; and the appropriate share they are to receive - 6.
 The fees and commissions allowed by the court. - 7.
 The following statement is acceptable as a finding of assets on hand: "The court finds that the assets described in the order of distribution comprise the entire estate on hand for distribution" - 8.
 The order should not include language that the fiduciary is discharged and the bond exonerated.
 This can only be ordered upon the filing of proper receipts and the Ex Parte Petition and Order for Final Discharge.
-It is acceptable to include language that the fiduciary may be discharged and bond exonerated upon the filing of proper receipts and the Ex Parte Petition and Order for Final Discharge. - H. The court will not hear any subsequently filed petition covering the same subject matter of a previous petition where the order previously made has not been submitted and approved pursuant to the requirements of these rules - I. The court will only approve actions presented in a petition.
+It is acceptable to include language that the fiduciary may be discharged and bond exonerated upon the filing of proper receipts and the Ex Parte Petition and Order for Final Discharge. - H. The court will only approve actions presented in a petition.
 The order should not include language that all acts taken by the representative are approved.
 It is acceptable to include language that all acts reported in this petition are approved.

-(Adopted $1/\hat{1}/1990$; Rev. 7/1/1991; Rev. & Renum.
+(Adopted 1/1/1990; Rev. 7/1/1991; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Rev. & Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2013; Rev. 1/1/2015)